everx-labs/samples/solidity/17_ContractProducer.md

 To deploy contract from contract developer needs another contracts source code and stateInit.
 Source code is a solidity file which should be imported into the source file of contract deployer.
 To get stateInit of the contract developer should compile it with [tvm_linker](https://github.com/tonlabs/TVM-linker).
 Example of how to get arguments and call [WalletProducer](https://github.com/tonlabs/samples/blob/master/solidity/17_ContractProducer.sol) constructor:

-### 1. Compile wallet contract and obtain its stateInit
+### 1. Compile wallet contract and obtain its code

 ```bash
 solc 17_SimpleWallet.sol